 Technological errors happen all the time, and you shouldn’t have to worry about your claim being compromised because of a lack of photos.
 As soon as you get home from your accident, make a digital backup of your photos.
 You may want to store them on a cloud-based service and on your hard drive.
 In addition, send copies to your attorney as soon as you hire them.

 Choose Wilkins, Bankester, Biles & Wynne for Your Personal Injury Claim

 Ready to start your car accident claim?
 Let’s set a time to meet and discuss what comes next.
-You can contact us online, call our Fairhope office at 251-928-1915, or call our Bay Minette office at 251-336-3685.
+You can contact us online or call our Fairhope office at 251-928-1915.
 Get the representation you deserve as you fight for compensation.